6 years ago

 It’s ok to be sad

 I always knew about her but wasn’t allowed to stay in touch after her mom and our dad split up and she moved with her mom to the east coast.
 I found her on Facebook years ago but she wasn’t ready to meet at the time which I understood and respected.
 A few more years passed, we talked every few months, and during our last conversation almost a year ago, she said she was feeling positive she would feel better soon and hoped we’d meet someday.
 So I’m going to do what I can to honor her now–by donating to causes to help people with chronic illnesses through awareness, prevention, and research, and by doing good things for others for her.
 Because we may not have been close, but her kind, giving, and loving heart was felt even through text messages and our chats as we played words with friends.

 The guilt I’m feeling is insurmountable and is something I’m going to need to work through.
 It’s so difficult to try and make sense of whether or not the way you grieve makes sense.
 We weren’t close but I still feel so sad.
 But that’s how grief works.
 If someone you know is sick, check in and ask what you can do to help.
 Let them know you’re thinking of them.
 And if there’s someone you’ve been meaning to reach out to, don’t wait another day–or moment–to do it.

 Grief around the holidays

 As we go into the holidays, it can be easier than ever to feel sadness or grief amidst endless happy posts across social media.
 We all have our struggles and some years are much, much harder to get through than others.
 So let’s be sensitive to one another and remember that not everyone is ok right now.

 Before the day ends, send some love to someone you care about or check in on someone you think might be struggling.
 And if you’re grieving a loss or struggling right now, remember that you are not alone.

-Photo by my friend Emilia Jane
+Photo by Emilia Jane